z SIP over TLS document

 miniSIPServer V13.1 or above versions can support SIP over UDP/TCP/TLS.
 The network topology can be following type:

-At this time, miniSIPServer can only support local users (SIP phones) with TLS.
-That means you can not configure "SIP server" or "External lines" with SIP over TLS.
+At this time, miniSIPServer can configure local users (SIP phones) and external lines with TLS.

 By default, miniSIPServer uses TLSv1.2 and TLSv1.3 methods at this time.
 SSLv2, SSLv3, TLSv1 and TLSv1.1 have been discarded.
 Please make sure of your SIP phones can support TLSv1.2 or TLSv1.3.

-You only need indicate miniSIPServer to load your own certificate file and private key file.
+Of course, you can also direct miniSIPServer to load your own certificate and key files.
 Both these files must be PEM format.
 Certificate file must be renamed to 'server.crt' and private key file must be renamed to 'server.key'.
 They should be saved in the 'siptlsCert' subdirectory which can be found in application data directory.

 For example, if you are using Windows version and miniSIPServer AppData directory is 'C:\Users\your_name\AppData\Roaming\minisipserver' directory.
 Then you must save your certificate file to be 'C:\Users\your_name\AppData\Roaming\minisipserver\siptlsCert\server.crt', and priviate file should be saved to be 'C:\Users\your_name\AppData\Roaming\minisipserver\siptlsCert\server.key'.